 The method of tracking hours is up to the archivist (notebook log, outlook calendar, spreadsheet, etc.).
 The total hours spent on the collection will be used to calculate and record the average number of processing hours per linear foot and added to the AAAReports Processing Job.

-Check out and review the Accession File and carefully review the contents of the file.
-If you do not see a deed, or the most recent deed matching the most recent deed date recorded in SIRIS, STOP and consult with your supervisor.
-A large number of the Archives’ collections were acquired in multiple accessions, so you will likely see multiple deeds in the file that should correspond to multiple accession dates in the SIRIS record.
+Review the Accession File either in paper form or the .pdf version in the Staff CIS.
+If you do not see a deed for each accession, STOP and consult with your supervisor.
+Many collections were acquired in multiple accessions, so you will likely see multiple deeds in the file that should correspond to multiple accession dates in the catalog record.
 Review the file for any descriptive or arrangement information found within, including preliminary box inventories, microfilm inventories, and biographical information about the creator.
 You should consult these when writing the finding aid’s biographical or historical note and scope and contents note.
 If the descriptive information is accurate, re-purpose it!
-This information is also often useful for determining the original order of the collection.
+This information is also useful for determining the original order of the collection.

 Review the accession record in the Staff CIS, if available.
 In the Staff CIS click on the “Edit” option for accessions.
 This will provide access to a drop-down menu of all database accession records.
 Older collections will not have an accession records in the Staff CIS.
-If the collection consists of multiple recent accessions there will be a record for each accession.
-Review all accession forms for the collection, noting whether additions are expected, restriction notes, descriptions and summaries of content created by the collector, and the Research Value Rating.
+If the collection consists of multiple recent accessions, there will be a record for each accession.
+Review all accession forms for the collection, noting whether additions are expected, restriction notes, descriptions and summaries of content created by the collector.

 Review the collection assessment record in the Staff CIS.
 Review the overall Needs Assessment Rating (NAR) and the Research Value Rating (RVR) in the record.
 If no Research Value Rating exists, enter a rating now or after you have completed processing.
-If the collection does not have an assessment survey record in the Staff CIS, stop and follow the instructions in Appendix B, Instructions for Completing a Collection Assessment, to create a new assessment record.
+If the collection does not have an assessment survey record in the Staff CIS, create a new assessment record.

 If there is microfilm of the collection you are processing, it may or may not represent the entire collection.
 After processing, the microfilmed arrangement of the full or partial collection most likely will not match the new arrangement of the papers.

 Review preliminary inventories, which may include legacy finding aids, box inventories, folder lists, and microfilm inventories.
-These can be located in the accession file, on Sharepoint, and occasionally in the Microfilm Reading Room.
-Existing inventories may contain useful information on original order, and inform arrangement and description decisions.
+Existing inventories may contain useful information on original order and inform arrangement and description decisions.